asyrul21/recode-beginner-python/lectures/week-7/README.md

 To assist your completion of this challenge, I have written Three(3) helper classes to help you load, write and print data.
 These classes can be found in `src/takeHomeChallenge-PatientsBook/helper`.
 I strongly advice that you DO NOT MODIFY ANY OF THE CODE IN HERE.

-All three of these classes HAVE ALREADY BEEN INSTANTIATED AND INITIALIZED AT THE TOP OF YOU `app.py` file.
+All three of these classes HAVE ALREADY BEEN INSTANTIATED AND INITIALIZED AT THE TOP OF YOUR `app.py` file.
+You can also use the `DATA_FIELDS` variable in your code.
+It simply gives you a list of all column names available in the data.

 From `src/takeHomeChallenge-PatientsBook/app.y`:

 ```python
 # do not modify the code in here ##############################